 Make it automatic

-This can be especially functional for salary earners.
+This can be very useful for salary earners.
 It involves setting a standard or standing order on your salary account for a fixed monthly allowance to be paid into your savings account.
-It is worth pointing out here, that you should have a savings account dedicated solely for the purpose of saving for opportunities or rainy days.
-Most companies have a fixed day they pay salaries anyways, so you can set the standing order to fall on that day.
+It is worth pointing out here that you should have a savings account dedicated solely to save for opportunities or rainy days.
+Most companies have a fixed day; they pay salaries anyways, so you can set the standing order to fall on that day.
 However, I suggest adding a day or two to that day to offset any unforeseen circumstances.
-As with our advice of starting small, you can equally do that here and increase the monthly amount later on.
+As with our advice on starting small, you can equally do that here and increase the monthly amount later on.
 After a while, you get used to it.

 Get other sources of income

-If you’re barely making ends meet and your budget stretched, it’s likely you’ll find it difficult to save, no matter the efforts you put in.
-In that case, and as a matter of fact for everybody, it’s wise to have additional revenue streams.
-You can start a side hustle, begin freelance work over the weekends, or start consulting for other businesses at your spare time.
+If you’re barely making ends meet and your budget stretched, you’ll likely find it challenging to save, no matter the efforts you put in.
+In that case, and as a matter of fact, for everybody, it’s wise to have additional revenue streams.
+You can start a side hustle, begin freelance work over the weekends, or start consulting for other businesses in your spare time.
 The list is endless.
-The internet has made this easy and truth is: there are many options for any skill set.
-You only need to desire it and put plan to action.
+The internet has made this easy, and the truth is: there are many options for any skill set.
+You only need to desire it and put a plan to action.

-Last and perhaps the most important tip is to plan ahead.
-It’s not uncommon for people to be caught off guard by their own expenses.
+Last and perhaps the most important tip is to plan.
+It’s not uncommon for people to be caught off guard by their expenses.
 It helps to take proactive steps and plan out what you wish to spend in a week and perhaps a month, and stick to it as much as possible.
-Most times we have a clue what NEED to spend to get through a week, barring emergencies of course.
-When you plan ahead, it’s easier to avoid impulse buys and gain better control of your finances.
+Most times, we have a clue what needs to pay to get through a week, barring emergencies, of course.
+When you plan, it’s easier to avoid impulse buys and gain better control of your finances.

 Savings is vital for your financial prosperity.
 It helps you take advantage of opportunities that come up and acts as a cushion when life throws you unexpected challenges.
-Start small and in the end, you’ll be pleased with your efforts.
-It will be totally worth it.
+Start small, and in the end, you’ll be pleased with your efforts.
+It will be worth it.
 Grow your savings today!